arcanaland/deck-spec/README.md

 - Support internationalization (i18n) and localization (l10n).
 - Allow flexibility for suit and court card renaming.
 - Support extensions for decks with extra or missing cards.
-- Ensure compatibility with vendor-provided **esoterica files**, which are designed to extend the functionality of tarot decks without being part of this specification.
-Vendor-provided esoterica files are external and define meanings, astrological associations, and other occult or interpretive material.
-This specification focuses exclusively on presentation.
+- Ensure compatibility with **esoterica files**, which provide meanings, divination aids, and interpretive details (see [esoterica spec](https://github.com/arcanaland/specifications/blob/main/ESOTERICA.md)), while this specification covers presentation only.
+-
 Decks must be delivered as a directory with a mandatory `deck.toml` file at the root.

 ---